ninabarzh/broomstick/content/posts/woke.md

 On one level, “wokeness” echoes the liberatory spirit of consciousness-raising movements.
-[Paulo Freire’s *Pedagogy of the Oppressed* (1968, pdf)](https://fsi-ebcao.princeton.edu/sites/g/files/toruqf1411/files/media/freire.pdf) promoted awakenings to systemic tyranny—social, political, spiritual.
+[Paulo Freire’s *Pedagogy of the Oppressed* (1968, pdf)](https://fsi-ebcao.princeton.edu/sites/g/files/toruqf1411/files/media/freire.pdf) promoted awakenings to systemic tyranny, social, political, spiritual.
 That kind of awareness was not personal vanity but collective insight.

 Critics from certain religious or philosophical perspectives [draw parallels between woke ideology and ancient